Finding the Best ‘fit’

 Students are reminded of the importance of leadership and are given examples of how to lead and how to apply for leadership opportunities.

-Students may opt to take the PSAT as a practice test for the National Merit Qualifying Test (PSAT/NMSQT) their junior year.
+Students may opt to take the PSAT as a practice test for the National Merit Scholarship Qualifying Test (PSAT/NMSQT) their junior year.

 This is a time to begin narrowing the college search.
 Students attend two college fairs and meet college admission reps personally.